-Aaron Bentley focuses his practice on protecting individuals whose civil rights have been violated in prisons and jails, during interactions with police officers and prosecutors, and in public schools.
+Aaron Bentley focuses his practice on protecting individuals whose civil rights have been violated in prisons and jails and during interactions with police officers and prosecutors.
 He litigates claims in state and federal court for violations of the First Amendment, Eighth Amendment, and Fourteenth Amendment under 42 U.S.C. § 1983.
 He also litigates claims involving the Religious Land Use and Institutionalized Persons Act, the Religious Freedom Restoration Act, the Americans with Disabilities Act, the Rehabilitation Act, and other state and federal laws.

 Aaron is a graduate of Robert H. McKinney Indiana University School of Law.
 He has practiced in the areas of personal injury, medical malpractice, nursing home abuse and neglect, and consumer protection.
 He has represented clients in administrative hearings, arbitrations, and jury trials, including one trial that resulted in a verdict of over one million dollars.
 Aaron was lead counsel in Jones v.
 Perry, in which a federal court held unconstitutional a county clerk’s policy of denying marriage licenses to couples that included an incarcerated person who could not appear in the clerk’s office to apply for the license.

-Outside of his law practice, Aaron serves on the Board of Directors of the Kentucky Coalition to Abolish the Death Penalty, volunteers with the American Bar Association Death Penalty Representation Project, co-hosts a podcast, plays guitar in an acoustic rock band, and spends time with his wife and dog.
+Outside of his law practice, Aaron serves on the Board of Directors of the Kentucky Coalition to Abolish the Death Penalty, volunteers with the American Bar Association Death Penalty Representation Project, co-hosts a podcast, plays guitar in a rock band, and spends time with his wife and dog.

 Areas of Practice